telekom/testerra-cucumber-connector/README.md

 - All features are group as one class in the Testerra report.
 - Screenshots of failed tests will be taken after Cucumber @after (method,steps).
 Current implementation will most likely take two screenshots.
-- Annotations from Testerra (e.g. @ExpectedFailed) cannot be used.
+- Annotations from Testerra (e.g. @Fails) cannot be used on a test method level.
+It can be used on methods within the test though.

 ## Publication